What is a stroke?

 First, the underlying cause of the stroke (such as high brain pressure, narrowing of blood vessels, or an increased tendency for blood to clot inappropriately) should be diagnosed and corrected, if possible.

-Second, whatever the cause of the stroke, the resulting problems (weakness, numbness, etc.) can sometimes be improved with treatment over time.
-Identifying patients who may benefit from specialized therapy may require evaluation by specific healthcare professionals, such as neurologists, rehabilitation physicians, or physiotherapists, occupational therapists, or speech-language pathologists.
+Second, whatever The causes of the stroke treatment resulting problems (weakness, numbness, etc.) can sometimes be improved with treatment over time Identifying patients who may benefit from specialized therapy may require evaluation by specific healthcare professionals, such as neurologists, rehabilitation physicians, physiotherapists, occupational therapists, or speech-language pathologists.

-The Department of Neurosurgery works with many different health care teams in a multidisciplinary effort dedicated to the treatment at Sri Ramakrishna Hospital, which is the best hospital for brain stroke treatment in Coimbatore.
+The Department of Neurosurgery works with many different health care teams in a multidisciplinary effort dedicated to the treatment which is the best hospital for brain stroke treatment in Coimbatore.